Gina Cole: Background and education

-In 2013 Cole obtained a Masters in Creative Writing from the University of Auckland, and in 2020 earned a PhD in Creative Writing from Massey University on the topic of indigenous science fiction.
+In 2013, Cole obtained a Masters in Creative Writing from the University of Auckland, and in 2020 she earned a PhD in Creative Writing from Massey University on the topic of indigenous science fiction.
 She has said that as "an Indigenous Fijian queer woman writer I feel it is so important that we Indigenous peoples tell our own stories so that we can put forward our perspective and experience".
-In 2014 she won a writing contest at the Auckland Pride Festival run by Express magazine.
+In 2014, she won a writing contest at the Auckland Pride Festival run by Express magazine with her poem "Airport Aubade".